Paulina Borsook: Biography

 Paulina Borsook was born in Pasadena, California.
 In 1969, when she was 15, she ran away from home and stayed at Rochdale College in Toronto, Canada.
 She later attended UC Santa Barbara where she ran a radio show on KCSB.
 She graduated from UC Berkeley with a degree in psycholinguistics and a minor in philosophy.
 She then attended graduate school at the University of Arizona before transferring to Columbia University where she earned her MFA.

 Beginning in 1981, Borsook took a job at a Marin County, California software company.
 She later worked for the New York-based Data Communications publication in 1984 before returning to San Francisco in 1987.

 Borsook has written extensively about the culture surrounding technology, including Silicon Valley, cypherpunks, bionomics, and technolibertarianism.
 Her first short story, "Virtual Romance", was nominated for the Pushcart Prize.
 She became a contributing writer at Wired in the 1990s and her short story about an email romance, "Love Over The Wires", was the first fiction published by the magazine.
 She has also written for Mother Jones and Suck.com, where she wrote under the name "Justine".

+Borsook is a contributing editor of In Formation, a magazine focused on the impact of tech on society.